mit-dci/zksigma/README.md

 Notation:
-- lower case variables are known scalars (a, b, c, x,...)
+- lower case letters are scalars (a, b, c, x,...)
-- lower case variables starting with u are randomly generated scalars (ua, ub, u1, u2, ...)
+- lower case letters starting with u are randomly generated scalars (ua, ub, u1, u2, ...)
-- sk and PK are always secret key and Public Key respectively
-- upper case variables are always Elliptic Curve Points (ECPoints) (G, H, A, B,...)
+- upper case letters are always elliptic curve points (ECPoints) (G, H, A, B,...)
-    - A, B, CM, CMTok, etc, are usually of the form vG+uH unless otherwise stated
-- Special names:
-    - PK = Public Key (sk * H)
-    - CM = Commitment of the form (aG + uaH)
-    - CMTok = Commitment Token of the form (ua * (sk* H))
-    - ZKCurve.C = Elliptic Curve being used (btcec currently)
   - G = Base Point of ZKCurve.C
   - H = Secondry Base Point whose relation to G should not be known
+  - A, B, CM, CMTok, etc, are usually of the form vG+uH unless otherwise stated
+- sk and PK are always secret key and public key. sk is a randomly chosen scalar.
+PK = sk * H
+- CM = Commitment of the form aG + uaH
+- CMTok = Commitment Token of the form ua * PK

 Coming Soon<sup>TM</sup>:
 - Rangeproofs (rp.Aggragate currently broken, need to investigate)